Business Risks

 Risk Scenarios

-The “IT & Digital” Risk Category encompasses IT Security & Cyber, IT Applications, IT Governance, IT Infrastructure & Services, and Digital.
+The “IT & Digital” Risk Category includes IT Security & Cyber, IT Applications, IT Governance, IT Infrastructure & Services, and Digital Enablement.
+Potential risks relate to cybersecurity threats, the resilience of IT systems, and the governance of digital environments.

 Risk Treatment

-Connection with company strategy and policies Patient Safety and Sustainability, Productivity
+Connection with company strategy and policies: Innovation driven growth, Simplicity, and Accountability

 Tokyo Stock Exchange